Risks of General Anaesthesia – How Does Anesthesia Work?

 Nevertheless, you need to ensure that your well informed about potential surgery risks before you consent to have cosmetic surgery.
 No matter whether it’s for a breast lift, breast reduction, breast augmentation, tummy tuck, body contouring, liposuction or rhinoplasty.

-Some people WILL have a rare detrimental reaction to general anesthetic (or even topical/local anesthetic).
+Some people WILL have a rare detrimental reaction to general anaesthetic (or even topical/local anaesthetic).
 The key thing to remember is that whilst it can happen, it’s typically very rare.

 Plus, a good Anesthetist will often screen their patients for any predictable factors that may make a particular patient more susceptible to potential risks or potential allergic reactions than others.

 Risks of Anesthetic: